moveit/moveit2_tutorials/doc/tutorials/your_first_project/your_first_project.rst

   using moveit::planning_interface::MoveGroupInterface;
   auto move_group_interface = MoveGroupInterface(node, "panda_arm");

 Then, we set our target pose and plan.
-Note that only the target pose is set (via ``setPoseTarget``.
-The starting pose is implicitly the position published by joint state publisher, which could be changed using the ``MoveGroupInterface::setStartState*`` family of functions (but is not in this tutorial).
+Note that only the target pose is set (via ``setPoseTarget``).
+The starting pose is implicitly the position published by the joint state publisher, which could be changed using the ``MoveGroupInterface::setStartState*`` family of functions (but is not in this tutorial).

 One more thing to note about this next section is the use of lambdas for constructing the message type ``target_pose`` and planning.
 This is a pattern you'll find in modern C++ codebases that enables writing in a more declarative style.
-For more information about this pattern there is a couple of links at the end of this tutorial.
+For more information about this pattern there are a couple of links at the end of this tutorial.

 .. code-block:: C++